Reading with you! πŸ“–

 +

 We believe access to quality education should not depend on how much money you have.
 Gsolix is and will always be completely free.
+What started as a collection of notes became a platform with quizzes, flashcards, live chat, and a community of people who care about learning for its own sake.

 Story